FilipusDev/iacarus/hetzner/README.md

 # | ☁ HETZNER | 🦅 IaCarus

-From repo root: `cd hetzner`.
+Run from the repo root: `cd hetzner`.

 ### make vps-new

 `make vps-new` will **automatically provision a new server**.
-It simple runs the `iacarus/hetzner/vps-provision.sh` script.
+It simply runs the `iacarus/hetzner/vps-provision.sh` script.

 The server’s configuration is defined in: `iacarus/config.sh`: